daren-ouz/INDIGO/README.md

 ## ONe_install

-Script creating ONe 4.14 applience on Debian 8.
+Script creating ONe 4.14 appliance on Debian 8.
 Creates also rOCCI accounts.
 Sets default password for oneadmin, however is should be changed.

 Supposed to be run via cloudinit as: